Kivo0/UsMicroMagSet/README.md

-## All information and downloadable files presented here are only for review purposes.
-Any Usage for this dataset is not permitted.
-***

 # USMicroMagSet: Using deep learning analysis to benchmark the performance of microrobots in ultrasound images.

+For attribution, please cite this work as:

+> Botros K., Mohammad A., Folio D., and Ferreira A., “USMicroMagSet: Using Deep Learning Analysis to Benchmark the Performance of Microrobots in Ultrasound Images,” Robot.
+Autom.
+Lett., pp. 1–8, 2023. doi: [10.1109/10.1109/LRA.2023.3264746](https://doi.org/10.1109/10.1109/LRA.2023.3264746)

+## Dataset contents
-### We are presenting a US image microrobots dataset, that consists of 8 microrobots grouped in 3 Locomotion principals.
+We are presenting a US image microrobots dataset, that consists of 8 microrobots grouped in 3 Locomotion principals.

 * Microrobot Class: SMF - Steering magnetic field
     1. Sphere